eclipse-tractusx/ssi-dim-wallet-stub/README.md

 # SSI DIM Wallet stub application

-#### Note: *This application can not be used in production.
-This is designed and developed for local and integration testing only*
+#### Note: *This is meant and developed for local and integration testing only*

-The SSI Decentralize Identity Management (DIM)
-Wallet stub application is an alternative solution of wallet application to the Tractus-X.
+The SSI Decentralized Identity Management (DIM) Wallet stub application provides REST APIs for below wallet functionality.

+1. Setup Wallet and push Did document to portal backend
+2. Issue Verifiable Credentials
+3. Sign and get Verifiable Credentials by ID
+4. Create Self issued (SI) token with scope and without scope
+5. Query Verifiable Presentation
+6. Create technical user for wallet to access APIs using OAuth flow

 This application can be used as a temporary wallet solution for local and integration testing.